 TrustFactory Root CAs do not use a time stamp service.
 Manual procedures are be used to maintain system time.

-All TrustFactory online CA (Issuing CA) components are regularly synchronized with a time service such as an atomic clock or Network Time Protocol (NTP) service.
+All TrustFactory online CA (Issuing CA) components are regularly synchronized with a Network Time Protocol (NTP) service.
 A dedicated authority, such as a timestamping authority, may be used to provide this trusted time.
-Time derived from the time service shall be used for establishing the time of: